citp/privacy-policy-historical/k/ke/ker/kereta.info.md

-> *The following text is extracted and transformed from the kereta.info privacy policy that was archived on 2014-06-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625120100id_/http%3A//kereta.info/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the kereta.info privacy policy that was archived on 2016-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160626025646id_/http%3A//kereta.info/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy - KERETA DOT INFO

+  * Kereta Malaysia modified car magazine.
+Daily car spec sales promotion news.

 I respect your privacy and I am committed to safeguarding your privacy while online at my site [www.kereta.info](http://www.kereta.info/) .
 The following discloses the information gathering and dissemination practices for this Web site.